 A. COMPLAINT.
 See also Appendix A for a flow chart of the graduate student conduct process.

 1. Filing a complaint.
-Any member of the College community may file a complaint against a graduate student for possible violations of the Student
+Any member of the College community may file a complaint against a graduate student for possible violations of the Graduate Student

 Conduct Code, including a representative from the Office of the Dean of Students on behalf of a person outside the College community if the incident has an adverse effect on the College and there is documentation from a